raspberrypi/documentation/faqs/README.md

 | Raspberry Pi Zero W |$10 |
 | Raspberry Pi Zero WH |$15 |

 ### What do I get when I buy one?
-Does it come with a case?

 You get the Raspberry Pi board itself.
-A power supply and SD card are not included, but can be purchased at the same time from most places that sell the Raspberry Pi.
+The [official power supply](https://www.raspberrypi.org/products/raspberry-pi-universal-power-supply/) and an SD card are not included, but they can be purchased at the same time from most places that sell the Raspberry Pi.
 You can also purchase pre-loaded SD cards; we recommend buying these from us or our licensed distributors rather than from third parties, as our software is updated regularly and cards sold by third parties can quickly become outdated.

-An official case for the Raspberry Pi is [available from our distributors](https://www.raspberrypi.org/products/).
+An official case for the Raspberry Pi is available separately [from our distributors](https://www.raspberrypi.org/products/).
 There are also lots of home-brew case discussions on the forum, as well as several third-party cases available.
 We suggest stopping by the [cases subforum](https://www.raspberrypi.org/phpBB3/viewforum.php?f=40) and reading some of the threads about cases you can purchase or build yourself.
+There are also loads of awesome [3D-printable cases](https://www.raspberrypi.org/blog/3d-printed-raspberry-pi-cases/) that community members have designed.

 ### Can I buy a Raspberry Pi kit?